Sophie Barnes MPhil, MA(Cantab), PgDip, MBACP

 Whatever the root cause, I bring an awareness of trauma in its many dimensions to my work with all clients, with a particular focus on gentle, body-centred approaches to safely processing traumatic states and easing their symptoms.

-I have completed in-depth training (currently pending accreditation) as a Sexual Violence Therapist with OCN Network London and Rape Crisis Surrey and Sussex (RCSAS), where I work as a therapist with survivors of sexual violence.
+I am a qualified specialist Sexual Violence Therapist, accredited with OCN Network London and Rape Crisis Surrey and Sussex (RCSAS), where I work as a therapist with survivors of sexual violence.

 LGBTQ+ and GSRD Affirmative Practice